Rastagong/A-Humble-Hunter/README.md

    If you don't find them there, you may try here for Windows: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame.
    For Linux, you'll have to look in the Mercurial repo: https://bitbucket.org/pygame/pygame/downloads.

-2. Download a source release from the _Releases_ folder (coming soon).
+2. Download the trunk of the Narro engine: https://github.com/Rastagong/narro.
+   Download the trunk from of A Humble Hunter.
+Change the first line in _path.py so that it points towards the location of the Narro engine.

 3. Run "python play.py" to launch the game.
+   You can change some settings in constantes.py.
+Set LANCEMENT_ULTERIEUR to False to start from the beginning.

 3\.
 License and attribution
 ---------------------